 Section 1.
-Requests for Impoundment in Appellate Courts.
+Requests for Impoundment in the First Instance.

 Section 2.
-Maintaining Confidentiality of Impounded Material in Cases on Appeal.
+Maintaining Confidentiality of Previously Impounded Material in Cases on Appeal.

 (a) Duties of Trial Court Clerks.
 When an appeal has been taken in a case in which material has been impounded, the clerk of the trial court shall notify the clerk of the appellate court, in writing, at the time of the transmission of the record that material was impounded by the trial court.
 Such notification shall specify those papers, documents or exhibits, or portions thereof, which were impounded below and shall include a copy of the order of impoundment, if any, or a reference to other authority for the impoundment.

 (b) Duties of Appellate Court Clerk.
-Unless otherwise ordered by the appellate court, or otherwise provided in the trial court order of impoundment, material impounded in the trial court shall remain impounded in the appellate court.
+Unless otherwise ordered by the appellate court, or otherwise provided in the trial court order of impoundment, material impounded in the trial court shall remain impounded in the appellate courts and material impounded in the Appeals Court shall remain impounded in the Supreme Judicial Court.
 The clerk shall keep all impounded material separate from other papers in the case and unavailable for public inspection.
 Such impounded material shall be available to the court, the attorneys of record, the parties to the case and the clerk, unless otherwise ordered by the court.